performant-software/core-data-scripts/scripts/nbu/README.md

 # NBU Script Readme

+## XMLs

+This script is a bit different from the others.
+It expects all the XML files from ArchivEngine to sit in `input/nbu/xml` so it can replace the old ID format (e.g. `#Jose_0001`) with the new UUID-based XML IDs.
+After running the script, you should import these files into a new FairCopy.cloud project and connect the Core Data project to it.

 ## User-defined fields

 Since user-defined fields are stored in a `user_defined` `jsonb` column, we need to use a special query that looks like: